theHostileNegotiator/KWBandage/README.md

  ### Required Files
  WrathEd

+ ### Extra Fixes
+ Mechapede Spawn: Mechapede spawn can be fixed by Hex editing cnc3ep1.dat, allowing it to spawn properly at the Gateway and follow rally points.
+ This only works with the Steam and Origin versions excluding the Ultimate Collection, as the other versions are encrypted.
+ It is not recommended to play online with people that do not have this fix.
+This fix not necessary to run this mod.
+ * Recommended way to setup: In your install path, "RetailExe" folder copy folder "1.2" and name the copy "1.3".
+Enter into the folder.
+ With a Hex editor open cnc3ep1.dat, search for Hex "FF 90 24 01 00 00 85 C0 75 16".
+Change 75 to 74.
+Return to the install path and copy "CNC3EP1_english_1.2.SkuDef" and name it "CNC3EP1_english_1.3.SkuDef".
+ Open with a text editor and replace everything with;
+ set-exe RetailExe\1.3\cnc3ep1.dat
+ add-config CNC3EP1_english_1.2.SkuDef
+ Now you can launch the game and any mod with this fix

  ### WrathEd Definition changes
  Some errors are present in the latest version of WrathEd definitions and therefore adjustments are made.
  * Rename files